-- Identification documents – Proof of Canadian Citizenship or Permanent Residency
+- Identification/Citizenship document – Proof of Canadian citizenship or permanent residence*

 - Medical Diploma (if applicable)

-- MCC Examination results* – MCCQE1 and NAC OSCE scores
+- MCC Examination results – MCCQE Part 1 and NAC Examination scores

 The IMGBC Office will review your application and documents for completeness to determine your eligibility.
+Your application status will appear as "Under Review".
 It may take up to 15 business days to update your application status.

-Applications that satisfy eligibility requirements will appear as “Accepted” and are then further considered for a Clinical Assessment Program candidate position.
+Applications that satisfy eligibility requirements will appear as “Accepted” and are then further considered for a CAP candidate position.
 Incomplete applications or applications that failed to meet outlined requirements will appear as "Declined" and are not eligible for a CAP position.

 Please refer to Eligibility page for details.

-CAP Candidate Position Offers will be sent via email to the selected 300 applicants approximately 2 weeks prior to the assessment date.
+CAP Candidate Position Offers will be sent via email to the selected 360 applicants approximately two weeks prior to the assessment date.

 Please refer to the Timeline page for approximate dates.